microsoft/playwright/docs/src/test-api/class-testproject.md

 * since: v1.28
 - type: ?<[RunMode]<"default"|"always">>

 If set to 'always' the project will always be executed regardless of previous failures in the same test run.
+If set to 'always' all tests from the project will run in each shard and won't be split.
 If omitted or set to 'default' the project will be skipped if there are test failures in the projects from the prior [`property: TestProject.stage`]'s.

 ## property: TestProject.stage
 * since: v1.28